jas0123uah/jas0123uah/README.md

 I'm a Python/JS developer.🐍

-I have a passion for backend work and finding anything that can be automated. 🤖
+I love all things data and finding anything that can be automated. 🤖

 Previous experience in bioinformatics and vaccine development. 💉 👨‍💻